-After the Surrender of Japan, a Demilitarization Task Group was formed, with the Boston in command.
-The men spent the month of November ranging up and down the coast of Japan, seizing weapons and destroying suicide subs and boats.
-The first of three groups of sailors mustered out and headed home on Nov.
-9th.
-The ship remained on Occupation Duty until the end of February, 1946.
-See the full size picture here.
+1945: After the Surrender of Japan, a Demilitarization Task Group was formed, with the Boston in command.
+The men spent the month of November ranging up and down the coasts of Honshu, Shikoku, and Kyushu.
+They were tasked with seizing weapons and destroying suicide subs and boats.
+Thanksgiving was spent off the coast of Japan.